jonmason/meta-arm/meta-arm-bsp/documentation/fvp-baser-aemv8r64.md

 "programmer's view", which gives you a comprehensive model on which to build and test your software.

-The AEMv8-R BaseR Platform FVP is the Fixed Virtual Platform of the latest Armv8-R architecture features.
+The Armv8-R AEM FVP is a free of charge Armv8-R Fixed Virtual Platform.
+It supports the latest Armv8-R feature set.

 This BSP implements a reference stack for the AArch64 support in the R-class first announced with the Cortex-R82 processor: